brokkr/poca/README.md

 ## Poca
- A fast, multithreaded and highly customizable command line podcast client, written in Python 3
+Poca is a fast, multithreaded and highly customizable command line podcast client, written in Python 3.

 ### Features
 Poca allows both for options for each individual subscription and